EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 | project-away Prev*;
 let Findings = union MarkerHits, PlaceholderRenames
 | extend EventKey = strcat(ItemId, "|", tostring(TimeGenerated), "|", Operation);
 // Stage 1 — corroboration is settled at the ITEM, not the mailbox.
-The rename
-// target IS the row that carries the final marker subject, so a single physical
-// event lands in both branches.
-Two signals on two events is corroboration.
+// The two branches test different FACTS, not different events: MarkerHits reads
+// the subject's content after the patch; PlaceholderRenames reads the transition.
+// The protocol forces both to resolve on the same Update record, so DistinctEvents == 1
-// Two signals on one event is one event, counted twice. let ItemVerdicts = Findings
+// is the TIGHTEST association available, not a duplicate.
+It leads the ranking. let ItemVerdicts = Findings
 | summarize
     ItemSignals    = make_set(Signal),
     DistinctEvents = dcount(EventKey)
     by Mailbox, ItemId
+| extend
+    ItemCorroborated    = array_length(ItemSignals) > 1,
-| extend ItemCorroborated = array_length(ItemSignals) > 1 and DistinctEvents > 1;
+    ItemMarkerViaRename = array_length(ItemSignals) > 1 and DistinctEvents == 1;
 // Stage 2 — the mailbox is the REPORTING unit.
 Counts are de-duplicated on EventKey
 // for the same reason: a dual-signal row must not inflate the volume it's ranked on.
 Findings